JVDEGCR

 PoSA is a combination of PoA and PoS.
 Blocks are produced by a limited set of validators, they are elected in and out based on a staking based governance.
 Validators take turns to produce blocks in a PoA manner

-What are the benefits for developers to build on JVD?
+What are the benefits for developers to build on JVDEGCR?

-- EVM-compatible: JVD supports all the existing JVD tooling Fast block time, cheaper cost
+- EVM-compatible: JVDEGCR supports all the existing JVDEGCR tooling Fast block time, cheaper cost

-- Native cross-chain trasfer & communication: JVD DEX remains a liquid venue of exchange of assets on JVD and JVD"
+- Native cross-chain trasfer & communication: JVDEGCR DEX remains a liquid venue of exchange of assets on JVDEGCR and JVDEGCR"

-What are the benefits for developers to build on JVD?
+What are the benefits for developers to build on JVDEGCR?

 Key Innovations: